pirogram/pirogram-content/books/programming-with-python/032-dictionary/topics/013-organize-map-as-list.md

 --- |

   In this example, we put all the grocery items in one list and all the counts in another list.
 We just make sure that items and their counts are organized in the same order.
-For example, in the list `items`, `potatoes` is the first item (i.e. the item at index `0`).
-The count for `potatoes` is `20` and it is first in the `counts` list.
-Similarly, `eggs` is 3rd in `items` list and its count is 3rd in the `counts` list.

   Now, if we want to find out how many `eggs` we need to buy, we can approach it as follows: